 - Activities must take place in the State of Utah.

 - A detailed annual report of the program and its outcomes is required after program completion.
-If this report is not submitted, applicants will be disqualified from grant funding in the future.
+If this report is not submitted, applicants will be disqualified from sponsorship funding in the future.

 Funding is NOT available for:

 - Technology or other products used solely by staff (laptop, iPad, smart board, etc.)

 - Activities that take place outside of Utah